 The 20 Most Expensive Ascended Heroes Pokemon Cards

-Wondering what the top Ascended Heroes chase cards are now that the set is out?
+Wondering what the current top Ascended Heroes chase cards are?

 #1 Mega Gengar ex – Special Illustration Rare is the most expensive card in Ascended Heroes